Learn More About Denture Adherents

 How does a denture adherent get the ADA Seal?

-A company earns the ADA Seal for its product by producing scientific evidence that the product is safe and effective.
-The ADA Council on Scientific Affairs carefully evaluates the evidence according to the guidelines for Denture Adherents (PDF).
+A company earns the ADA Seal by producing scientific evidence that demonstrates the safety and efficacy of its product.
+The ADA Council on Scientific Affairs carefully evaluates the evidence according to the requirements for Denture Adherents (PDF).
 To earn the ADA Seal, the company must show by appropriate laboratory and clinical studies that:

 - Use of the product increases biting force.